parhamfiroozi/kuy-nama/README.md

 # Kuy-Nama

-This is a Next.js project, created using `create-next-app`.
+Kuy-Nama is a personal project created exclusively for the Dirbaz platform, designed to showcase the features I can add to make it stand out from other platforms.

 ## App Design